Get a gun... Learn karate or Judo... The world has gotten too dangerous... Shoot first and ask questions later.

 Here’s a personality test for you: You and another person are approaching the entrance to Burger King at the same time.
 You can:

-• Walk a bit faster to get to the counter first
+- Walk a bit faster to get to the counter first.

-• Slow down and let the stranger go first
+- Slow down and let the stranger go first.

-• Hold the door for the stranger
+- Hold the door for the stranger.

 Which do you do out of habit?
 Do you, without thinking about it, speed up so you won’t be stuck behind that old codger who will study the BK menu like he's never seen it before?
 That says something about you, your personality.
 You could ‘strip off’ that trait by making the conscious decision to always hold the door for strangers and smile at them as they pass.
-After you’ve done that a couple dozen times, it becomes a habit.
+After you’ve done that a few dozen times, it becomes a habit.

 Christians don’t have bumper stickers reading ‘In Smith and Wesson we trust.’